Accidental BNL find key building block for 2 COVID-19 vaccines

 The discovery nearly four decades ago of the so-called T7 expression system by a Brookhaven team led by senior biophysicist F. William Studier initially was of little interest to the general public.
 But scientists quickly grasped it could be used to study molecules and develop cancer treatments — and pharmaceutical giants Pfizer and Moderna incorporated the process into the vaccines that so far have been used in more than 250 million injections in the United States.

 And it was all an accident.
-Studier had no idea he would help to fight a deadly disease when he began studying a bacteria known as the scourge of the agricultural industry.
+Studier had no idea he would help to fight a deadly disease when he began studying a virus that infects E. coli, a bacteria known as the scourge of the agricultural industry.
 It was simply the kind of routine scientific research that he and others at the Upton lab conducted every day.

 "He was just studying how the virus worked," said John Shanklin, chair of Brookhaven’s biology department.
 "And he then just realized that he had, kind of, the puzzle pieces to put something together that would be uniquely useful."

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.